arisAlexis/neo4j-social-backend-es6-example/README.md

 Running it:

 1. download and run the no4j community edition server.
+2. paste ext/dbSchema constrains into the neo4j web interface command line
-2. clone this repo
+3. clone this repo
-3. edit config/default.json
+4. edit config/default.json
-4. npm install
+5. npm install
-5. npm test test/*
+6. npm test test/*